-Moist and rich with a velvety texture, oatmeal bread is a wonderfully comforting loaf of homemade bread.
+Moist and rich with a velvety texture, this easy oat bread makes a wonderfully comforting loaf of homemade bread that is sure to delight!

 Lightly Sweetened